 Data Buffer Memory Allocation

 The primary filter data buffers must be defined and assigned memory space to allow the control algorithm to use the data.
 The software decimation rate and the number of feedback channels define the buffer size.
 The data is ordered on a per group basis in channel sequence.
 The pointer to the most recent data set is stored in the SINC_PPTRx register.
-Device drivers described in the Interrupt and Trigger Routing section handle the buffer and pointer management.